 Is Your Mom Experiencing Difficult Times Right Now?

 The outward manifestation of emotion, such as rage, can sometimes be a cover for another feeling.
-For example, an ongoing anger problem or a shift in mood could result from a stressor, such as being unemployed or having financial difficulties, a personal loss or tragedy, or an untreated mental health condition, like depression.
+For example, an ongoing anger problem or a shift in mood could result from a stressor.
+It can be being unemployed or having financial difficulties.
+Moreover, a personal loss, trauma, tragedy, or an untreated mental health condition like depression is also one of the triggers of this anger issue.

 If you are aware of the sources of strain in your parent’s life, one of the most helpful things you can do is to show that you care about them.